On the residual and profinite closures of commensurated subgroups: Applications to polycyclic groups

 \section{Applications to polycyclic groups}

-The main goal of this section is to prove the following characterizations of polycyclic-by-finite groups within the class of finitely generated virtually soluble groups.
-In particular, we will recover the known fact, due to S.~Jeanes and J.~Wilson \cite{JeanesWIlson}, that a finitely generated virtually soluble group in which every subnormal subgroup is separable, is polycyclic-by-finite.
+The class of virtually polycyclic groups, often referred to as \emph{polycyclic-by-finite} groups coincides with the class all groups that have a series of finite length with cyclic or finite factor groups.
+Similarly the class of virtually soluble groups coincides with the class of all groups that have a finite series with abelian or finite factor groups.
+The main goal of this section is to prove the following characterizations of virtually polycyclic groups within the class of finitely generated virtually soluble groups.
+In particular, we will recover the known fact, due to S.~Jeanes and J.~Wilson \cite{JeanesWIlson}, that a finitely generated virtually soluble group in which every subgroup that is subnormal of defect at most $2$ is separable, is virtually polycyclic.
 This application grew out of discussions between the second author and B.~Nucinkis.